I grew up with a hot sauce inferiority complex.

 I'd get teased at church picnics by the aunties.
 They'd offer their kimchi, then retract it, teasing, "Oh, but you don't eat the hot stuff!"
 They'd say this while furrowing their brows and clucking their tongues at me as if they weren't sure I was authentically Korean, since I couldn't handle it spicy.

-There are very few Korean dishes to which you couldn't acceptably add a dash or eight of Korean chili pepper powder ( gochugaru); raw crab is served spicy hot, and stews boil fiery red.
+There are very few Korean dishes to which you couldn't acceptably add a dash or eight of Korean chili pepper powder (gochugaru); raw crab is served spicy hot, and stews boil fiery red.
 Growing up, I desperately wanted to clean my church potluck plate—if only I could take the heat.

 If this is indicative at all of my family's irrational pride in eating spicy food, I have a very clear memory of a time I dared my father to eat an entire bottle of yellow Amazon peppers at a restaurant, and he did so almost casually.
 My jaw dropped when I ate one squeamishly—and I gained newfound respect for his brain and taste buds.
 I remember that he didn't even seem fazed.
-He was just laughing across the table at me because I had underestimated him.
+He just laughed across the table at me, because I had underestimated him.
 That was the turning point of my obsession with "how hot can you go"—he'd thrown down the gauntlet.

 And so, from the first time I set foot in a hot sauce shop, I've wanted to taste every variety available.
 I've always had something to prove.
 Eventually, I started going to hot sauce tastings in New York City, where I'd spend hours sipping the hottest ones I could handle.

 Nowadays, I like it all—fruit-based, chipotle, spicy barbecue sauce, Reaper.
-But it's not only a familial habit.
+But it's not just a familial habit.
 I've started to get high on hot sauce.
 I love capsaicin-tripping on the adrenaline and fervor that shoot through me like liquid fire, even more so with concentrated hot sauces than with any Korean stew.
 Just one small spoonful of hot sauce with my eggs in the morning gives me an endorphin high.

 Because I've been to so many hot sauce tastings, I've started to notice that the same players run, attend, judge, and compete in all the events.
 There are hot sauce legends.